-Psychology requires academic writing, mathematical and scientific skills.
-GCSE subjects which would be useful include any Science or Social Science, Psychology, Maths, History, English or any other essay-based subject.
+A-level Psychology is a linear qualification which is usually taken over two years.
+It requires academic writing, mathematical and scientific skills.
+GCSE subjects which would be useful include any Science or Social Science subjects (although it is not necessary to have studied Psychology before), Maths, History, English or any other essay-based subject.

 There are three Option categories.
 Students learn one topic from each Option category.
 This year’s topics are Gender, Schizophrenia and Aggression.